Adelaide Equestrian Festival: History

 The Adelaide International Horse Trials was created in 1997 to replace the Gawler Horse Trials that had been staged in Gawler, north of Adelaide, since 1954.
-In its period as the Gawler Trials, it was a successful competition and was selected to host the Eventing World Championship in 1986.
-On this occasion the Australian Post Office issued a special set of commemorative postmarked covers featuring a set of four stamps called Horses of Australia.
+In its period as the Gawler Trials, it was a successful competition that hosted significant events.

 The new 1997 event in the East Parklands began with a CCI3* (3-star) rating, but was subsequently upgraded to CCI4* in 2002, becoming the only such event in the Southern Hemisphere.

 In 2004, it was known as the Mitsubishi Adelaide International Horse Trials, being sponsored by Mitsubishi.

 In 2007, to celebrate its 10th anniversary and better reflect its international focus, the event was renamed the Australian International Three Day Event, and was held at the end of November each year.
 From 2011 the Australian International became part of the FEI (Fédération Équestre Internationale) Classics series of events, for three years sponsored by HSBC.

 In 2019, the event was upgraded to CCI5* status.

 In 2022 the event was renamed the Adelaide Equestrian Festival and held in April each year.